Ghurtchu/fluenTry/README.md

 Let's see another example:

-problem description: try to parse json string into `Person` instance, if succeeds return true or else return false
+problem description: try to parse json string into `Person` instance, if succeeds return true or else return false.

 solution with pure java:
 ```java